(Adapted from a post that originally appeared on douglevy.com.)

 In its latest update, the FTC reiterates that there is no ambiguity: FTC rules apply to bloggers.
 It doesn’t matter whether anyone reads your blog.
 It doesn’t matter whether you get paid to blog.
 It doesn’t matter if it is merely a hobby.

 If you are a blogger, you must disclose every time you write about a product or service and you receive compensation or something of value from the provider of that product or service.
 This includes free product samples, meals, or any other item of value that is not generally available to all consumers.

 If a winery pours free tastes to all visitors, you do not have to disclose that you had free tastes.
 However, if you got a free bottle, you must disclose it.

 Where many people get mixed up is social media.
 The FTC does not distinguish between types of media.
 A Facebook post, YouTube video or newspaper article all have the same regulations.
 This even includes within a 140-character tweet.
 But it’s not that difficult.
 The FTC website has a thorough guide that shows how to do this with as few as three characters.
 Google also has a simple guide for online reviews.

 In its latest update on how to handle product endorsements, the FTC emphasized earlier guidance that disclosures cannot just be a separate page on your website or buried at the bottom of the page.
 “It does not convey the importance, nature, and relevance of the information to which it leads,” says the federal agency.
 Simply putting “AD” in a tweet may be enough, however.

-“You have to disclose that you were paid or got a free sample before you mention the product,” says Jana Seitzer aka Merlot Mommy.
+“You have to disclose that you were paid or got a free sample before you mention the product,” says Jana Seitzer publisher of Whisky + Sunshine.
 The disclosure has to be “clear and conspicuous,” according to the FTC guidance on native advertising, which applies to many kinds of blog posts, including reviews.

 Here are five things bloggers should do: